 By the M0 measure of the money supply, there was a 52% increase between February 2020 and January of this year.
 This is a graph of M0 going back to 2000.

 There.
 Proof of the coming hyperinflation.
-It took centuries to get to $3.4 trillion monetary base, and less than a year to increase it by over half.
+It took centuries to get to a $3.4 trillion monetary base, and less than a year to increase it by over half.
 QED.
 This is all you need to know!

 On the other side, the hacks and apologists for the central bank and deficit spending argue there’s nothing wrong with the current monetary and fiscal policies.
 Paul Krugman, in this debate, asserts (in between many weasel words) that the Biden $1.9 trillion spending package won’t cause much inflation.